 I had a bilateral nipple sparing mastectomy and immediate (opens in a new tab).
 I am so excited about having natural looking breasts made from my own body that will be with me for the rest of my life and never have to be replaced.
 I am so grateful to have found Dr. Craigie and his staff.
 I knew as soon as I met them that I was in good hands.

 Breast cancer runs in your family at what point did you decide to undergo preventative breast surgery?

 I found out in 2007 that I was BRCA 1 positive.
 I decided then that I would go ahead and have my third child and breastfeed her as long as she needed.
 I participated in the Atlanta Susan G Komen 3Day For The Cure in 2011 and I was moved over that weekend to DO something about my BRCA status.
 I met with Dr. Craigie in December and had my surgery Feb 1, 2012.

 What advice would you give to women who have undergone a mastectomy or double mastectomy and are unsure about natural breast reconstruction?

 I would recommend that women look at lots of pictures.
 I would recommend that they ask specific questions to other women who have undergone the procedure.
 I found so much great information from the women at the (opens in a new tab).
 I would also encourage them to not be afraid to travel to another city to get the procedure that they really desire.
 I have three children and a very busy entrepreneur husband.
 It was A LOT of work to organize all the friends, family and babysitters needed to care for my family while I was out of town for my surgery.
 It was all so very worth it.

 In what ways has breast cancer both negatively and positively affected your life?

-Have questions for Julie?
-Submit them here!
-Be sure to check out her blog for tons of educational resources.
+Have questions for Julie? !
+Be sure to check out (opens in a new tab) for tons of educational resources.